 Solution Use a standard ping command to verify the TCP/IP connection between the PC and the card.
 A ping command should work if the PC connects directly to the control card or uses a LAN to access the control card.
-Complete the Ping the , on page 36.
+Complete the Ping the NCS, on page 37.

-Ping the
+Ping the NCS

-- Step 1 Display the command prompt: - a) If you are using a Microsoft Windows operating system, from the Start Menu choose Run, enter command in the Open field of the Run dialog box, and click OK. - b) If you are using a Sun Solaris operating system, from the Common Desktop Environment (CDE) click the Personal Application tab and click Terminal. - Step 2 For both the Sun and Microsoft operating systems, at the prompt enter: ping IP-address ping 198.168.10.10

-For example:

-- Step 3 If the workstation has connectivity to the , the ping is successful and displays a reply from the IP address.
-If the workstation does not have connectivity, a Request timed out message appears. - Step 4 If the ping is successful, it demonstrates that an active TCP/IP connection exists.
-Restart CTC. - Step 5 If the ping is not successful, and the workstation connects to the through a LAN, check that the workstation IP address is on the same subnet as the ONS node. - Step 6 If the ping is not successful and the workstation connects directly to the , check that the link light on the workstation NIC is illuminated.
+Display the command prompt: a) If you are using a Microsoft Windows operating system, from the Start Menu choose Run, enter comma in the Open field of the Run dialog box, and click OK . b) If you are using a Sun Solaris operating system, from the Common Desktop Environment (CDE) clic the Personal Application tab and click Terminal .
+For both the Sun and Microsoft operating systems, at the prompt enter: ping IP-address For example: ping 198.168.10.10 If the workstation has connectivity to the NCS, the ping is successful and displays a reply from the IP addre If the workstation does not have connectivity, a Request timed out message appears.
+If the ping is successful, it demonstrates that an active TCP/IP connection exists.
+Restart CTC.
+If the ping is not successful, and the workstation connects to the NCS through a LAN, check that the worksta IP address is on the same subnet as the ONS node.
+If the ping is not successful and the workstation connects directly to the NCS, check that the link light on workstation NIC is illuminated.